-Turmeric is an Indian spice with that characteristically yellow color known for its anti-inflammatory properties.
-It is extremely popular in Indian cooking and brings a healthy flair to everything it touches.
-What people may not know is its energizing potential.
-Though it doesn’t provide a boost persay, it may have a stabilizing effect that can help enhance the brain’s ability to focus and function.
-According to research published in the American Journal of Geriatric Psychiatry, curcumin (an active ingredient in turmeric) can reduce inflammation in the brain, thereby helping improve memory, attention and mood.
+Turmeric is an Indian spice with that characteristically yellow color known for supporting a healthy inflammatory response.
+While not categorically considered an adaptogen, it is considered a secondary or supporting adaptogen for its wide range of health benefits and energizing potential.
+Though it doesn’t provide a boost per say, it may have a stabilizing effect that can help enhance the brain’s ability to focus and function.
+According to research published in the American Journal of Geriatric Psychiatry, curcumin (an active ingredient in turmeric) can modulate a healthy inflammatory response in the brain, thereby helping improve memory, attention and cognition.

 How to use turmeric for energy.

 Turmeric is available in powders, tea infusions and capsules and has a huge range of uses.
 Turmeric can be sprinkled into curries, rice and other hot meals, steeped in water on its own or with other herbs, frothed into a latte (known as a golden latte), blended into smoothies or taken as a supplement for a concentrated dose.